 If you tighten the screw properly with the end stop, then they won’t move.
 All the linear rails were placed at equal distance from the top using a spacer.
 When the end stop holder is butted against the linear rail and fitted with M4 Screw, we can ensure that the end stops are placed at correct distances with minimal errors.
 It will help in getting a good calibration result.

-For the belts to move the linear carriage block, we need to mount the idler pulley and printed carriage belt holder.
 Here is the STL of the printed part to mount the idler pulley:

 For idler pulley, I used two MF 126 zz bearing (flanged) and some washers to avoid movement.
 The main reason to use this bearing is that with the flange, the belts won’t move.
 The other reason is the outer diameter where the belt rides on is almost same dimension as GT2 pulley.
 Choosing the same diameter is important to keep the belts parallel.
 Here is how the MF 126 ZZ bearing looks like.